- Learning from Elders

 - All families are capable of having a strong spirit and being empowered.

 - All families have strengths and something unique to contribute to the community.

-- Family difficulties or challenges present opportunities for spiritual awareness and positive change.
+- Family difficulties or challenges present opportunities for spiritual awareness, empowerment and positive change.

 - Self-awareness, respect for diversity and reflective practice are essential goals of a successful worker.
-Encouraging and engaging with reciprocal feedback assists us in reaching this goal.
+Encouraging and engaging with reciprocal feedback, as well as making appropriate referrals to community supports, assists us in reaching this goal.

 Upon successful completion of this course, the student will be able to:

-- Describe the intergenerational impact of colonization, the Indian residential school system, adoption, foster care, and the justice system on Aboriginal families.
+- Describe the intergenerational impact of colonization, the Indian residential school system, adoption, foster care, having family members with diverse abilities and challenges and the justice system on Aboriginal families.